Overexposure to ultraviolet light causes sunburn.

 Before exposure to strong direct sunlight, a person should apply a sunscreen, which is a cream or lotion containing chemicals that protect the skin by filtering out UV light.
 Older sunscreens tended to filter only UVB light, but most newer sunscreens effectively filter UVA light as well.

-Sunscreens are available in a wide variety of formulations, including creams, lotions, gels, foams, sprays, and sticks.
+Sunscreens are available in a wide variety of formulations, including creams, lotions, gels, foams, sprays, powders, and sticks.
 Self-tanning products do not provide significant protection from UV exposure.

 In the United States, the Food and Drug Administration (FDA) rates sunscreens by their sun protection factor (SPF) number—the higher the SPF number, the greater the protection.
 Sunscreens rated between 2 and 14 provide minimal protection, those rated between 15 and 29 provide good protection, and those rated 30 and above provide maximum protection.
 Products that protect against sunburn, photoaging, and also reduce the risk of skin cancer are labeled broad spectrum and have an SPF of 15 (or higher).
 The SPF, however, only quantifies the protection against UVB light exposure.
 There is no scale for UVA light protection.